iliapopov17/dstu/README.md

 # Detailed Sequences for Trees Unblemished

-This is a repo for my future simpke tool to make phylogenetic trees look more beautiful
+This is a repo for my future simple tool to make phylogenetic trees look more beautiful